trueos/trueos-docs/trueos-handbook/install.rst

 **GRUB:** Select this option when dual-booting the system and the GRUB bootloader is preferred.

-.. warning:: By default, |trueos| will assume the user wants to install on the entire first disk.
+.. warning:: By default, |trueos| assumes the user wants to install on the entire first disk.
 When installing |trueos| as the only operating system on the computer, click :guilabel:`Next` to start the installation.
 However, if this is not intended, review the rest